-The Food and Agriculture Organisation of the United Nations (FAO) attributes 18% of greenhouse gas emissions to meat, milk and egg production; other bodies quote even higher figures.
+In 2006, the Food and Agriculture Organisation of the United Nations (FAO) attributed 18% of greenhouse gas emissions to meat, milk and egg production; other bodies quote even higher figures.
 But one thing is for certain: these industries contribute more to climate change than all of the world's traffic combined, which accounts for 13.5% of greenhouse gas emissions.

 Substances employed in the factory farming industry such as antibiotics and pesticides used in the treatment of animal feed, as well as harmful substances found in the excretions of livestock (ammonia etc.), poison both the soil and groundwater.
 As a result, factory farming is today the main culprit for forest dieback and one of the main causes of water contamination.

 The Amazonian rainforest too is succumbing to the human craving for animal products, particularly in the industrialised countries of the world: every year, an area the size of England is cleared.
 Around 70% of these deforested areas are repurposed as grazing land for livestock, with a large proportion of the remainder being used as arable land for soya plants, which are used to feed the animals bred for meat, dairy and so on.
 Only a vanishingly small percentage of the soya cultivated in Brazil is intended for direct human consumption.
 Not only is this a gigantic waste of resources, but the progressive destruction of the rainforest is also responsible for 17% of global greenhouse gases and, in addition, leads to the extermination of countless plant and animal species.

 As you can see, the consumption of animal products and environmental and climate protection are mutually exclusive.